Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Application

-Table \ref{table:timesTestingInside} provides information on the distribution of the CPU time required to compute a prediction based on input data similar to that used for training and validation of the predictor.
-For example, the median time required to compute a prediction based on model RegMLP and aggregation method OThrML when input belongs to class A is 0.6 milliseconds.
-As evidenced by the closeness of the 5th, 50th and 95th percentiles, the distribution of the prediction time is highly concentrated and we ought to expect very little variations among computation times around the median value.
+Table \ref{table:timesTestingInside} provides information on the distribution of the time required to compute a prediction based on input data similar to that used for training and validation of the predictor.
+For example, the median time required to compute a prediction based on model RegMLP when input belongs to class A is 0.8 milliseconds.
+As clearly shown by the closeness of the 5th, 50th and 95th percentiles, the distribution of the prediction time is highly concentrated and we ought to expect small variations among computing times around the median value.
 Furthermore, it is expected that the figures of Table \ref{table:timesTestingInside} will vary little across input classes with a similar model.
 Computational speed should instead depend on model complexity (in our case number and width of hidden layers).
-Hence, whereas the exact solution of a loading problem may require a median time ranging from 0.48 to 5.44 seconds according to the exact class of the input (Table \ref{tab:dataGenerated}), the prediction of the solution with model RegMLP and aggregation method OThrML is expected to require a time close to the indicated median of 0.6 milliseconds.